Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Stochastic Particle Flow as a Marginal Particle Filter

-however, in that case, the importance density would not be affected by the same errors as the empirical target $\hat{p}\left(\mathrm{x}_{k}|\mathrm{y}_{1:k}\right)$ (\ref{eq:marginal-target-approximation}) because each component in (\ref{eq:SPF-marginal-proposal-alternative}) targets a local instance of the posterior density itself.
+however, in that case, the importance density would not be affected by the same errors as the empirical target, $\tilde{\pi}\left(\mathrm{x}_{k}\right)=\tilde{p}\left(\mathrm{x}_{k}|\mathrm{y}_{1:k}\right)$, as computed by (\ref{eq:marginal-target-approximation}), because each component in (\ref{eq:SPF-marginal-proposal-alternative}) targets a local instance of the posterior density itself.
 As a result, even though the importance density could approximate the true posterior density accurately, it would not directly approach the target density.
-In situations where the approximated target density $\hat{p}\left(\mathrm{x}_{k}|\mathrm{y}_{1:k}\right)$ cannot represent the true posterior density as well as a mixture of the form (\ref{eq:SPF-marginal-proposal-alternative}), the SPF-MPF with such a proposal would fail because of the mismatch arising from the distinctions in the approximation methods.
+In situations where the empirical target density cannot represent the true posterior density as well as a mixture of the form (\ref{eq:SPF-marginal-proposal-alternative}), the SPF-MPF with such a proposal would fail because of the mismatch originated from distinctions in the approximation methods.
 As a consequence, the importance weights would have infeasibly high variance.
-The described issue is equivalent to treat the errors in the standard empirical measure (\ref{eq:approximation-filtering-problem}) as comparable to the errors in the mixture measure (\ref{eq:approximation-filtering-problem-1}), which is not true except for few cases.
+The described issue is equivalent to treat errors in the standard Monte Carlo measure (\ref{eq:approximation-filtering-problem}) as comparable to errors in the mixture measure (\ref{eq:approximation-filtering-problem-1}), which is not true except for rare cases.
 This scenario is well illustrated by two examples in Section~\ref{sec:Examples}.